I still don't think I belong up here. Batman:

 - Kairi in the Kingdom Hearts series fits the bill.
 Aside from the personality, she is a Princess of Heart with ties to the heart of all worlds, Kingdom Hearts, and spends much of the first game as a heart, inside of Sora's heart.
 Yeah, this trope is taken quite literally here.

-- Ventus in Birth by Sleep is arguably a male example.
-Unlike Aqua and Eraqus, he's willing to give Terra the benefit of the doubt with regards to him potentially falling into darkness.
+- Ventus in Birth by Sleep as well.
+Unlike Aqua and Eraqus, he's willing to give Terra the benefit of a doubt with regards to him potentially falling into darkness.
 And like Kairi, he has no darkness in his heart (since it was forcibly extracted to make Vanitas).
 Further, by the end of the game, he also ends up as a heart, inside of Sora's heart.
 There's more than a few reasons to think that Ven's role more closely resembles Kairi's than Sora's.